Contact Free Storage Rentals Available Learn More

 • Yvonne’s – Yvonne’s is a refined yet playful supper club in a handsome hideaway accented with marble & mahogany wood.
 Previous winner of Wine Spectator‘s “Award of Excellence” in 2019 and 2020, Yvonne’s is the ideal setting for group dining, business entertaining and birthday celebrations.

-• Giulia – Located in nearby Cambridge, MA, Giula is a Boston-area Italian staple, notable for its selection of fresh handmade pasta dishes, and its spectacular wine selection, all set within a rustic, cozy setting that includes a communal table.
+• Giulia – Located in nearby Cambridge, Giula is a Boston-area Italian staple, notable for its selection of fresh handmade pasta dishes, and its spectacular wine selection, all set within a rustic, cozy setting that includes a communal table.
 Menu highlights include the Garganelli with Mushroom Consva, Torchio with Basil Pesto, and our personal favorite, the restaurant’s Swordfish with Pesto Trapanese.

 • Puritan & Company – Puritan & Company serves Modern American cuisine, with an emphasis on traditional New England fare.
 Led by chef-owner Will Gilson, this Cambridge staple highlights fresh, locally-sourced ingredients from area farms, and is noted for its quality food, local beers, and wine from independent makers worldwide.